Tj-Barrett/Polymer-Toolbox/Static-Structure-Factor/readme.md

 Simple Structure computes the static structure factor and outputs ratios with the following plot.
 Takes the RDF and a dump file to get the volume of the system.

-To sample something like the carbon in CHOH groups of PVA, the necessary outputs would be:

 ```
 compute testrdf all rdf 200
 fix 3 all ave/time 10000 1 10000 c_testrdf[*] file test-RDF.txt mode vector